danielgalbraith/DepTrain/README.md

 `python train.py -m en [-n] [-o]`

-Optional arguments for number of iterations [-n] and output directory [-o].
+Optional arguments for number of iterations e.g. [-n 30] and output directory [-o /path/to/dir].
 Visualizes dependency parse of test paragraph using displaCy, by default port 5000 (localhost:5000 in browser).

 Repo contains source texts parsed by Stanford CoreNLP in .conllu format.